alphagov/service-performance/DOMAIN.md

 ## Introduction

-This document describes the domain model for service performance using an ML like language (actually F#) to describe the types that are found within the application, and their relationship to each other.
+This document describes the domain model for Service Performance using an ML like language (actually F#) to describe the types that are found within the application, and their relationship to each other.
 Where necessary the validation of the types is documented.

 The terminology is mostly consistent with the app's models, but those models should be refactored to more closely follow this domain model.

 ## Service Performance